I love making pancakes.

 When you're ready to make the pancakes, pull out the mix as well as the following ingredients:

 When everything is just right with the heat and thickness of the batter, I find that I can butter the griddle and pour four pancakes in the time it takes to cook the other set of four.
 There might be 20-30 seconds of down time between each set.
 If your batter is thicker, you'll have to turn down the heat a bit or the insides won't be cooked before the outside starts to burn.
-Thicker pancakes takes a lot less effort and is harder to really screw up, but they aren't nearly as good.
+Thicker pancakes takes a lot less effort and can cook at lower temps, but they aren't nearly as good.

 Making the best pancakes isn’t about the exact recipe you use.
 It is about the tools you have and the techniques you employ.
 Here are some things you need to know.